Skip to main content

 Requests for Video and Educational Records

-When it comes to educational files and school video recordings (such as security or school bus footage), the interaction between FERPA and the PIA requires specific handling:
+When it comes to educational files and school video recordings (such as security or school bus footage), the interaction between FERPA and a PIA requires specific handling:

 • Educational Records: Requests made by parents to view their own child's educational files are processed directly under FERPA, not the PIA.
 The district will provide parents access to review these records within the legally mandated 45-day window.